NumanNaseerNomi/PureTalk/README.md

 - Email: admin@admin.com
 - Password: admin@admin.com

 That's it!
-You've successfully set up PureTalks on your machine.
+You've successfully set up PureTalk on your machine.
 If you encounter any issues, please refer to the Laravel documentation or the project's issue tracker.